 It is my first time to experience snowfall in the month of February, as we are living in central Japan, we only have those 2-3 days of snowfall for the whole winter season.
 I thought that after the January snow, spring would welcome me with its cherry blossoms but February gave me another chance to see the pristine landscape of the countryside of Japan!
 So I headed out to the park and made a new friend~

 So here’s the thing: the purpose of the 2-day trip in Osaka is to attend the Hi-touch and Fanmeet alone, all by myself.
 But at the (not so) last minute, my mother tagged along.
 The day before the trip, I constantly asked her if she’s on board with my plan.
 I hoped she didn’t regret her decision.

-Bringing my mom who doesn’t have the slightest idea what I’m about to turn up at would be a hassle on her side.
+I think mom tagging along with me puts her into a disadvantage.
 While I am enjoying myself with my beloved boy group, she’ll be bored waiting for me.
 Besides, I didn’t want to bother anyone to chaperone me in this journey because I figured solo backpacking is full of adventures and misfortunes -which makes the travel fulfilling.
 After confirming my booking in the hotel, I was surprised when my mom decided to come with me.
 I haven’t actually planned for an itinerary because I’m sure going to the event will take up most of my time.

 Fortunately, on the first day, as the hi-touch ended, my mom and I had a great time walking around the streets of Dotonbori after the tedious walkathon earlier that morning as we got lost tracking down the apartment we’re staying at.
 I booked the place because the host is a Filipina.
 Thank goodness the host allowed us to drop our baggage 6 hours earlier the check-in time (Salamat ate!).
 Although the accommodation price is quite high, having someone who we can contact comfortably regarding the lodging is satisfactory.